Each student will choose one major class, taken from 9:30 - noon daily, and one minor class for each afternoon, from 1:30pm - 3:00pm.

 We will explore how to work tightly with the bass player and create a solid foundation that the rest of the band can groove over.
 Learn how the bassist and drummer relate to each other's musical part, whether complimenting the part or locking in together to create a deeper groove.

 Building on our group experience from Day 1 we will pay special attention to Groove in day 2.
-Learn why some things come naturally….and some don’t.
+Learn why some things come naturally and some don't.
 Learn to feel and develop intuition for the rhythms that get people listening and dancing.
-Learn how to work together in any musical situation to sustain that instinct to create groove.

-On day three we will add another group to the drummers and bassists and whether it is the harp players, guitarists or the piano/keyboard group, our goal will be to practice what we have learned in day 1 and 2 and apply it in day 3.
-The students, divided into drum and bass teams will be able to experience and flush out all that they have learned so far, taking direction from the bandleader or other players, locking into a groove with rhythm guitar and keyboard player or vocalists, to create control, excitement and dynamics while supporting the playing of others.
+On day three we will add another group to the drummers and bassists, whether it is the harp players, guitarists or the piano/keyboard group.
+Our goal will be to practice what we have learned in days 1 and 2 and apply it in day 3.
+The students, divided into drum and bass teams, will be able to experience and apply what they have learned so far, taking direction from the bandleader or other players.
+Locking into a groove, creating excitement, and use of dynamics while supporting other players will be part of this day.

 Major: Blues Groove, Jam, and Improvisation